How to be remembered for the right reasons #5: Create shared connection

-by Howard H. Yu Published 8 November 2023 in Brain circuits • 4 min read
+by Howard H. Yu Published November 8, 2023 in Brain Circuits • 4 min read

 Is your company future-ready?
 Are you allocating your resources strategically to endure and prosper amid constant change?
 The pandemic exposed which companies were future-ready, or at least agile enough to change with lightning speed when the landscape shifted.
 Their readiness was clearly reflected in superior performance compared with their peers.
 We have studied these companies to identify what they were doing differently.